fossas/fossa-cli/docs/references/strategies/languages/golang/v3-go-resolver-transition-qa.md

 No, test dependencies should be excluded from the results using the new strategy.
 If they are included, it is likely a bug.
 Please file a report at https://support.fossa.com.

 # How do I use the new package-based Go modules analysis?
-This new form of dynamic analysis should be available if you use a version of fossa-cli >= VERSION. # TODO: PUT IN THIS VERSION
+This new form of dynamic analysis should be available if you use a version of fossa-cli >= v3.8.5.
 Additionally, the system which performs the analysis using fossa-cli should have a Go tool-chain installed.
 Basically, analyzing a project on a system which can successfully build the project should make use of the new strategy.